VSCodium/vscodium/docs/index.md

 These can all be disabled.

 __Please note that some extensions send telemetry data to Microsoft as well.
 We have no control over this and can only recommend removing the extension.__ _(For example, the C# extension `ms-vscode.csharp` sends tracking data to Microsoft.)_

-### <a id="customize-crashpad"></a>Enabling and Customizing the built-in Crashpad

-As [implemented by VS Code](https://github.com/microsoft/vscode/wiki/Native-Crash-Issues), the directory where Electron places its crash minidumps can be customized, if one launches VSCodium with the `--crash-reporter-directory <absolute-path>` cli option.

-Note that when launched with this cli option, Crashpad will always be enabled, but never telemetered, regardless of the enable-crash-reporter configurations in `settings.json` and `argv.json`.
-The minidumps will be stored in your specified `<absolute-path>` and never uploaded.

 ### <a id="replacement-online-services"></a>Replacements to Microsoft Online Services